byu-oit/byu-jwt-nodejs/README.md

 ## getPublicKeyUtil(resultFromGetWellKnown)
 getPublicKeyUtil is a private reusable function the takes the result from a getWellKnown request and does the actual work of PEM formatting the X509 certificate

+## jwtDecoded(jwt, wellKnownURL)
+wraps verifyJWT and returns an object with properties set to the decoded jwt values.